 Board of Directors

-The Board of Directors, under the leadership of the Board President and with the support of the Executive Director, is responsible for the governance of Support Dogs, Inc. and the stewardship of its assets.
+The Board of Directors, under the leadership of the Board President and with the support of the President and C.E.O., is responsible for the governance of Support Dogs, Inc. and the stewardship of its assets.
 It requires the participation of individuals with a wide range of knowledge and experience including, but not limited to, public relations, media, policy making, strategic planning, development, special events, community/civic activities, public education, human and client services, and canine training.

 For those who do not want to join the Board of Directors, consider joining once of the Board appointed committees and help make a difference by supporting the overall mission of the organization.